the oak tree

 Creator of heaven and earth, thank You that none of us goes unseen in Your eyes.
 We matter to You.
 [It] matters to You.
 Provide shelter under Your wing for those of us who are hurting and confused.
 Some can't stop crying, others don't know how to start.

 Quiet our emotions when we are distraught, and create a great stirring in our hearts when we are numb.
 Grant us the strength to return to You with our broken pasts and our broken hearts.
-Ease the burden in believing that healing must happen all at once.
+Lift the burden of believing that healing and forgiveness must happen all at once.

 Uphold our baby-steps in grace, and cover our mistakes in mercy.
-The world is a dangerous place for a girl.
-Reveal the refuge in being Your daughter and transform us into a united force for Your glory.
+The world is a dangerous place for little ones.
+Reveal the refuge of childlike faith in You and transform us into a united force for Your glory and the good of mankind.
 In the name of the Father, and the Son, and the Holy Spirit, Amen.